pietrotor/pietrotor/README.md

 ### About Me

-I am a frontend developer with 3 years of experience working with technologies like React, Next.js, TypeScript, HTML, and CSS.
+I am a Full Stack developer with 4 years of experience working with technologies like React, Next.js, TypeScript, HTML, and CSS.
 My passion is creating exceptional user experiences through intuitive and efficient interfaces.

 ### Professional Experience